Students, teachers take part in first virtual 9/11 'Teach to Remember' program

 Another student questioned the rebuilding phase of the World Trade Center and unity events in response to the tragedy.

-Windber Area Middle/High School teacher Amanda Manippo's sixth-grade class also watched the introduction before a break and that spawned "a great discussion," she said.
+Windber Area Middle/High School teacher Amanda Manippo’s sixth-grade class also watched the introduction before a break, which spawned “a great discussion,” she said.

-Her learners are about 12 and have a lot of questions, and although this is "old history to them," that doesn't mean they can't connect to it.
+Her students are about 12 years old and have a lot of questions, and although this is “old history to them,” that doesn’t mean they can’t connect to it.

-Manippo said because this was the first time in recent memory history unfolded on TV sets across the country, she can show students those news reports, which they respond.
+Manippo said because this was the first time in recent memory history unfolded on TV sets across the country, she can show students those news reports, to which they can respond.

 The teacher planned to show the additional Flight 93 educational materials to her students throughout the rest of Monday.